aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/fill-region/_index.md

 region.Exclude(innerPath);
 ```

-### Step 4: Choose a Brush and Fill the Region
+### Step 4: Choose a brush and fill the region
-Select any brush you like.
-In this example we use a solid blue brush, but you could swap in a `LinearGradientBrush` or `TextureBrush` to generate dynamic images with richer visuals.
+`Brush` is the abstract base for all fill styles.
+In this example we use a solid blue brush, but you could swap in a `LinearGradientBrush` or `TextureBrush` to generate richer visuals.

 ```csharp
 Brush brush = new SolidBrush(Color.FromKnownColor(KnownColor.Blue));
 graphics.FillRegion(brush, region);
 ```

-### Step 5: Save the Resulting Image
+### Step 5: Save the resulting image
-Finally, write the bitmap to disk.
+`Bitmap.Save` writes the image to disk in the format you specify.
 Adjust the path to point to a folder that exists on your machine.

 ```csharp
 bitmap.Save("Your Document Directory" + @"LinesCurvesShapes\FillRegion_out.png");
 ```

-## Common Issues and Solutions
+## Common issues and solutions
 | Issue | Cause | Fix |
 |-------|-------|-----|
 | **Image appears blank** | Bitmap not saved to a writable folder or `Graphics` not flushed. | Ensure the directory exists and call `graphics.Dispose()` after drawing. |
 | **Region not excluding inner shape** | Using `Exclude` before the region is fully defined. | Call `region.Exclude(innerPath);` **after** the outer region is created, as shown. |
 | **Performance lag on large images** | Using `PixelFormat.Format32bppArgb` (non‑premultiplied). | Switch to `Format32bppPArgb` for faster alpha blending. |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.Drawing for commercial projects?**
 A: Yes, Aspose.Drawing can be used for both personal and commercial projects.
-For licensing details, visit [here](https://purchase.aspose.com/buy).
+For licensing details, visit the [Aspose.Drawing purchase page](https://purchase.aspose.com/buy).

 **Q: Is there a free trial available?**
-A: Yes, you can access a free trial [here](https://releases.aspose.com/).
+A: Yes, you can access a free trial [Aspose.Drawing free trial page](https://releases.aspose.com/).

 **Q: How can I get support for Aspose.Drawing?**
 A: Visit the [Aspose.Drawing forum](https://forum.aspose.com/c/drawing/44) to get assistance from the community and experts.